|Elevation Gain||486 feet|

 There are several parking area’s along the proposed path but I started today out at the Oxbow section off of US 6 in Clear Creek County.
 There is room for a bout 10 cars in the parking area and it was completely full by 8 am on a Sunday when I arrived.
-There is some room to park on 6 as well.
+Some spots are also available on the road.

 The trail was mostly walkers, a few bikers, some people with small children in strollers, a few fly fishers walking to the next spot and a lot of rock climbers.
 The area near Oxbow there were about 20 people climbing this morning with more on the way.

 Now to the walk itself.
 The path is completely paved with about 8 feet of clearance.
 Pretty much a giant sidewalk that hugs the river for most of the walk.
 Now the negative first to get it out of the way.
 For a majority of the section I walked on today you are next to US 6 and hear car noise the entire time.
-It is partially drowned out by sound of the fast moving water but it is there.
+Some of the sound is drowned out by the river which quiets it down a bit the further you walk.

 Now that we got that out of the way…the walk is really beautiful.
 Clear Creek rushes next to the path and you follow as it cuts its way through the canyon of towering tree lined cliffs.

 The paved path makes for a nice easy walk as well.
 Without having to worry about your footing it is easy to keep your eyes open to enjoy the creek and the views the entire time.
 Make sure you look down every once in awhile as I did see a Danger Noodle (snake) trying to find its way onto the sidewalk.